-Larger turnout than expected for Redding Sister March
+Deputies track snowy footprints, find several burglarized homes

 Latest Stories

-Weather Copyright 2016 by KRCRTV.com All rights reserved.
+News Copyright 2016 by KRCRTV.com All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

-Weather Copyright 2016 by KRCRTV.com All rights reserved.
+News Copyright 2016 by KRCRTV.com All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

 -